Farjana-Yesmin/farjana-yesmin.github.io/_posts/2024-12-19-my-first-post.md

 ---
 layout: post
-title: "My First Technical Blog Post"
+title: "Welcome to My Technical Blog"
 date: 2024-12-19
+categories: [machine-learning, research]
 ---

-## Welcome to My Blog!

-I'm Farjana Yesmin, and this is my technical blog where I'll share:
+## About This Blog

+I'll be sharing insights from my research in:
-- Machine Learning Research
+- Machine Learning Fairness
-- Healthcare AI Projects
+- Healthcare AI
-- Data Science Tutorials
+- Explainable AI (XAI)
-- Academic Insights
+- Federated Learning

-## First Project Spotlight
+## First Technical Deep Dive

-I recently worked on **Adaptive Gradient Sparsification for Communication-Efficient HE in FL** - a federated learning project focusing on privacy-preserving machine learning.
+Coming soon: A detailed analysis of gradient sparsification in federated learning with homomorphic encryption.

 Stay tuned for more technical content!